 One important thing to keep in mind about puzzle play is that there’s a sweet spot in terms of level of difficulty.
 You want them to be challenging for your child, but not so hard that she’s consistently frustrated.
 Frustration can teach persistence, but for little people it’s best in little doses!

 Let’s take a look at the many developmental benefits of this classic toy.

 How Puzzles Support Development

-An important cognitive skill that puzzles strengthen is spatial awareness.
+An important cognitive skill that’s busy during puzzle play is spatial awareness.
 In fact, research shows that puzzle play in the early years is a significant predictor of spatial abilities later on.
-Puzzles also nurture matching skills, as well as recognition of shapes and colors (and, for older toddlers, letters and numbers).
+Puzzles also hone matching skills, as well as recognition of shapes and colors (and, for older toddlers, letters and numbers).
 Problem solving practice is in full swing as a child uses trial and error to figure out not only which shape fits in which space, but also how to rotate the piece to make it fit.
 Finally, regular puzzle play exercises a child’s ability to focus, as well as her working memory.